open-quantum-safe/oqs-demos/haproxy/README.md

 This defines the quantum-safe cryptographic signature algorithm for the internally generated (demonstration) CA and server certificates.

-The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

-### HAPROXY_PATH

-This defines the resultant location of the haproxy installation.

-By default this is '/opt/haproxy'.
-It is recommended to not change this.
-Also, all [usage documentation](USAGE.md) assumes this path.

-### HAPROXY_VERSION
+### KEM_ALGLIST

-This defines the haproxy software version to be build into the image.
-By default, this is an LTS version.
+This defines the quantum-safe key exchange mechanisms to be supported.

-The default version set is known to work OK but one could try any value available [for download](https://www.haproxy.org/#down).
+The default value is `p384_kyber768:kyber768` but can be set to any set of colon separated values documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

-### MAKE_DEFINES
+### HAPROXY_RELEASE and HAPROXY_MICRO

-Allow setting parameters to `make` operation, e.g., '-j nnn' where nnn defines the number of jobs run in parallel during build.

-The default is conservative and known not to overload normal machines.
-If one has a very powerful (many cores, >64GB RAM) machine, passing larger numbers (or only '-j' for maximum parallelism) speeds up building considerably.
+These define the version of HAPROXY to use with the default set to 3.0 and 5 respectively to represent haproxy version 3.0.5.